-The Best Dog Flea Shampoo: Expert Reviews · Kinship
+5 Best Dog Flea Shampoos—Reviewed · Kinship

 Skip to main content

-The Best Dog Flea Shampoo: Expert Reviews
+5 Best Dog Flea Shampoos—Reviewed

-When fleas or ticks settle on your dog, it’s more than an itch.
-These pests can spread disease, trigger allergies, and wreak havoc on skin and coat comfort.
-Pet parents are often left scrambling for quick relief—and that’s where a good anti-flea or tick shampoo comes in (along with plenty of home and yard care.
+Pet parents are often left scrambling for quick relief — and that’s where a good anti-flea or tick shampoo comes in (along with plenty of home and yard care.
 But not all formulas are created equal.
 Some offer powerful pest control at the cost of drying out skin.
 Others go gentle but can’t keep pace with a full infestation.
+The sweet spot lies somewhere between efficacy and skin friendliness.

 Which pup is *perfect* for you?